JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 If we set the defer property to "defer" then it will wait Template strings(with backticks)
 Allows us to write better html in js files
-To access an object property, we need to use this
-If age is defined inside an object, we need to use this.age
+To access an object property, we need to use this.variable If age is defined inside an object, we need to use this.age